MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Invalid template function specification

 This error occurs when a template function was specified incorrectly.
 Either fix the policy or remove the policy assignment to unblock.
-The error message may include the policy assignment name and the policy definition to help you debug this error.
+The error message might include the policy assignment name and the policy definition to help you debug this error.
 See [Azure policy definition structure](https://aka.ms/policy-avoiding-template-failures) for tips to avoid template failures.

 #### Unable to download user container image